- About Us

 (4) The Delinquent List is updated hourly to reflect reports of payments submitted.

 (k) Calculation of Time.
-A due date under this section or §102.32(c) of the Code or the publication date of the Delinquent List that would otherwise fall on a Saturday, a Sunday, a state or federal holiday (unless the commission is required to be open for business), or a standard Federal Reserve bank holiday (as published at http://www.frbservices.org/holidayschedules/index.html) will be the next regular business day.
+A due date under this section or §102.32(c) of the Code or the publication date of the Delinquent List that would otherwise fall on a Saturday, a Sunday, a state or federal holiday (unless the commission is required to be open for business), or a standard Federal Reserve bank holiday (as published at www.frbservices.org/holidayschedules/index.html) will be the next regular business day.
 For purposes of this section, a business day means a day which is not a Saturday, a Sunday, a state or federal holiday (unless the commission is required to be open for business), or a standard Federal Reserve bank holiday (as published at http://www.frbservices.org/holidayschedules/index.html).
-A payment sent by U.S. postal service or other mail delivery service is deemed made on the date postmarked or proof of date delivered to the mail delivery service.
-A payment hand delivered to an individual authorized to accept payment on behalf of the Seller is deemed made when the authorized individual takes possession of the payment.
+A payment hand delivered to an individual authorized to accept payment on behalf of the Seller is deemed received when the authorized individual takes possession of the payment.